mgcth/mladen/content/posts/ifk-smhi.md

 (180025, 'Kiruna Sol')
 ```

-However, this only gives us the 19 stations that are measuring
+This only gives us the 19 stations that are measuring
 global irradiance.
+To increase the spatial resolution,
-We could instead use the STRÅNG API which is
+we could instead use the STRÅNG API which is a simulation
-a simulation model of the global irradiance.
-So let's try it out.
+model of the global irradiance.
+We can use it as

 ```python
 from smhi.strang import Strang